Styrene and Styrene-7,8-Oxide Profile

 Inhalation is the most important route of occupational exposure to styrene.

-CAREX Canada estimates that approximately 89,000 Canadians are likely exposed to styrene in their workplaces.
-The two largest industrial groups exposed to styrene are automotive repair and maintenance, followed by plastic products manufacturing.
-The largest occupational groups exposed include automotive service technicians, plastics processing machine operators, and furniture finishers and refinishers.
+CAREX Canada estimates that approximately 71,000 Canadians are likely exposed to styrene in their workplaces.
+The largest industrial groups exposed to styrene are automotive repair and maintenance, building finishing contractors, and plastic products manufacturing.
+The largest occupational groups exposed include automotive service technicians, motor vehicle body repairers, plastics processing machine operators, and furniture finishers and refinishers.

 For workers involved in manufacturing polystyrene, styrene-butadiene (SB) rubber, acrylonitrile butadiene styrene (ABS) resins, and glass-reinforced plastic, exposure levels can be higher (generally <100 ppm, but higher levels have been reported).
 Reinforced plastics are used in to make boats, automobile parts, shower stalls, tanks, and tubs.
 In other styrene exposure scenarios, exposure levels are rarely reported above 20 ppm.